sekvanto/craftinginterpreters/README.md

-A place for the code from the Crafting Interpreters book (https://craftinginterpreters.com/contents.html).
-Contains minor extensions
+A place for the code from the Crafting Interpreters book (https://craftinginterpreters.com/contents.html)

+Minor extensions:
+* Supports C-style `/*...*/` block comments (not nested)